samanthaming/samanthaming.com/content/blog/new-features-in-2-0.md

 ---
 title: New features in 2.0
 description: SamanthaMing.com 2.0 is bringing your more programming goodness with a brand new website.
 More content and way better user experience.
-Check out these awesome new features...
+Check out these awesome new features.
 tags: [site, programming, vue]
 createdAt: 2020-02-02
 ---